Appraisily/data-hub/README.md

 - Caching system for improved performance
 - Comprehensive error handling and logging
 - Rate limiting for API protection

+## Current API Status

+**Note**: Currently, only the pending appraisals endpoint is active.
+Additional endpoints for WordPress integration, analytics, and other features will be activated in future updates.

 ## Authentication